FAQS – Sun Tunnel

 This internal kit hangs inside the rigid tubing and is suspended on stiff wires.
 A LED of almost any size can be used to light the room or hallway at night.

-We recommend using a 60 watt or 75 watt equivalent warm white (2700 Kelvin).
-NEW VELUX now offers a solar powered night light that will illuminate the area beneath the Sun Tunnel with about 4 watts of light.
+We recommend using a 60 watt or 75 watts equivalent warm white (2700 Kelvin).
+VELUX offers a solar-powered night light that will illuminate the area beneath the Sun Tunnel with about 4 watts of light.